The Most Common Drawing Mistakes

 Then you’ll learn about the different types of edges and how to use them in a drawing.

 Next, you’ll learn all about how light works and how to use this knowledge to create dynamic drawings.
-We’ll use diagrams and animations to help illustrates the concepts and you’ll come away from this section with a deep understanding of the theories behind realistic shading.
+We’ll use diagrams and animations to help illustrate the concepts and you’ll come away from this section with a deep understanding of the theories behind realistic shading.

 Then, we’ll put all the principles and concepts into practice with step-by-step exercises.
 We’ll begin by drawing and shading basic forms like the box, cylinder, and sphere.

-Once, you’re comfortable with the basic forms, we’ll move on to drawing more complex still-life objects like a book, a cup, and an apple.
+Once you’re comfortable with the basic forms, we’ll move on to drawing more complex still-life objects like a book, a cup, and an apple.

 Don’t worry if these projects look intimidating, I’ll carefully walk you through the entire process of constructing the lay-in all the way through to a rendered finish.